 Dr. Karen Refucio, the county’s chief public health officer, told the Napa Valley Register that those sickened ate at the restaurant in October 2016.
 The restaurant is located on Main Street in Napa Valley.
-The customers ate there between October and October 12.
-There is no word on whether any of those sickened were hospitalized, their ages, or if any particular food is suspected.
+The customers ate there between October and October 12, 2016.
+There is no word on whether any of those sickened were hospitalized, what their ages are, or if any particular food is suspected or being tested at this time.

 Most people recover on their own in about a week or less after a Salmonella illness, but some become so ill they must be hospitalized, especially the elderly, the very young, and those with chronic illnesses or suppressed immune systems.
 Dehydration is a common cause of hospitalization.